Top 10 Richest Black Communities in Texas: Texas’ Black Wealth

 5. MacGregor Way, Houston

-MacGregor Way is among one of the grandest Black neighborhoods in Houston, situated near the Texas Medical Center.
 Out of an approximate population of 21,000, over 57% of the people in this neighborhood are Black.
 The median household income of MacGregor Way is around $90,646, which is well above the real.

-It is the neighborhood where the most highly educated professionals, such as doctors, professors, athletes, and judges, all work in such institutions as the Texas Medical Center, the University of Houston, and Texas Southern University.
+It is the neighborhood where the most highly educated professionals, such as doctors, professors, athletes, and judges, all work in institutions such as the Texas Medical Center, the University of Houston, and Texas Southern University.
 All of this makes McGregor Way an embodiment of the American dream.

 6. Missouri City